 At our McMahon Gas Plant in British Columbia, we use waste heat to produce steam to generate power and process gas.
 In addition, the gas plant recovers energy from the flow of discharge water to power water pumps, avoiding the need to install additional pumps, saving approximately $173,110 per year in purchased energy costs.

 To help drive energy efficiency, our Union Gas business has had an internal Resource Conservation Plan since 2007 which includes setting annual energy conservation targets.
-For 2010, Union Gas achieved a goal of a three percent energy efficiency improvement across more than 60 of its buildings.
+Union Gas employs a balanced energy conservation strategy across more than 65 facilities.
+A combination of modern tools, preventative maintenance and performance monitoring are utilized to drive efficiency in day-to-day operations.
+Union Gas is also renewing building systems and overall facilities with modern, energy efficient solutions, each of which contributes to our reduced energy footprint.

-In addition, Union Gas is working with the Ontario Energy Board to develop market opportunities for renewable natural gas.
-The company is currently accepting biomethane, comprising cleaned and filtered biogas, for injection into the natural gas distribution grid.
-The city of Hamilton, Ontario, plans to use this processed gas to fuel its own natural gas fleet vehicles.
+Union Gas also is working to develop market opportunities for renewable natural gas.
+The company is currently accepting biomethane, comprised of cleaned and filtered biogas, for injection into the natural gas distribution grid.
+The city of Hamilton, Ontario, is currently injecting this processed gas into the Union Gas distribution grid to move it to other city owned facilities and conserve its use of conventional natural gas.